 Eventually, St. Mary’s Church reached the form of a three-nave basilica with a two-tower western facade, a wide nave obtained thanks to aisles and chapels built in the years 1435 – 1446 from the north and south.
-Originally, its characteristic element were the flying buttresses, distributing the expansion forces of the vaults, mounted above the roofs of the aisles and growing out of the roofs of later added chapels.
+Originally, its characteristic element were the flying buttresses, distributing the expansion forces of the vaults, mounted above the roofs of the aisles and growing out of the roofs of later added chapels (in the early modern period they were covered with higher roofs of aisles).
 The slender and soaring chancel was finished on three sides from the east and equipped with narrow windows pierced between high, stepped buttresses.
 A sacristy was attached to it in the 15th century from the north.

 The church, especially its chancel, received extensive architectural decorations: carefully made three-light windows with tracery, floral friezes, richly decorated pinnacles on buttresses, and sculptural consoles with representations of animals and people.
 The latter in number 21 were set around 1390 at the cornice crowning the chancel.
 The top parts of eleven windows contained about 40 figures, animal images and performances of a fantastic character, complemented by rich floral decoration.
 Even richer decorations were found in the niches of the windows at the base of the arches (both inside and outside).
 There you can find 44 friezes made of leaves, and the stone shafts separating the windows are crowned with 22 miniature capitals decorated by leaves.
 Probably stonemasons working at the presbytery of St. Mary’s Church were educated in the construction of the choir of the church of St. Stephen’s in Vienna (around 1304-1340).